cortexrd/Knack-Toolkit-Library/README.md

     to the copy/paste/save of the code required each time you make a change.

--   Can be risky if used in production - which means the App is being used in a live and consequential context - since your development code always take effect immediately.
+-   Can be risky if used in production - which means the app is being used in a live and consequential context - since your development code always take effect immediately.
 You must have good coding experience and know exactly what you\'re doing.

--   If you want to keep multiple separate files (App and KTL) for independent revision control, it won\'t be so trivial.
+-   If you want to keep multiple separate files (app and KTL) for independent revision control, it won\'t be so trivial.
 Whenever you want to go switch from ACB to CLS Mode (more on this later), you will need to migrate your changes back and forth to each files.